noxonsu/onout.org/docs/templates/cp2evmblockchain.md

 ## Что писать? (icebreaker хероват, надо додумать)

 Hello!
 My name is Alex i'am the founder of team who can deploy a crosschain bridge.
 Since you have a working EVM rpc (link to rpc).
 I noted your blockchain already has {blocknumber} blocks but still can't find a bridge.
 Our team can deploy the bridge and other dapps like DEX, lottery, DAO, NFT stuff and other.
 Can i send you demos?

+chatgpt hint: Hello!
+My name is Alex, and I'm the founder of a team that specializes in setting up crosschain bridges.
+I noticed that your blockchain, which already has {blocknumber} blocks, doesn't have a bridge yet.
+We can help!
+Not only can we set up a bridge, but we can also develop other decentralized apps like a DEX, lottery, DAO, and NFT-related projects.
+Would you like to see some demos?